dhelkey/clustershard/README.md

     The tool simplifies the process of importing data, performing dimensionality reduction (through Principle Component Analysis), and clustering the observations (using k-means or Gaussian mixture modeling).

+## Overview
+*clustershard* provides a GUI tool (*clusterTool*) for performing analysis on pottery shard data.
+Data is first imported from a CSV file and then the tool allows for different transformations.
+A clustering method (Gaussian Mixture Models or K-means) is then applied to a principle components decomposition of the transformed data.
+Finally, the tool provides methods for analyzing the results and exporting the resulting plots and data.

 ## Getting Started
-clustershard must first be loaded into R (requires the *devtools* package) using:
+*clustershard* must first be loaded into R (requires the *devtools* package be installed) using:

 ```